web-mech/badwords/README.md

 var Filter = require('bad-words');
 var customFilter = new Filter({ placeHolder: 'x'});

-customFilter.clean('Don't be an ash0le'); //Don't be an xxxxxx
+customFilter.clean("Don't be an ash0le"); //Don't be an xxxxxx
 ```

 ### Regex Overrides